Orthodoxy Cognate PAGE – Pan-Orthodox Christian NGO Movement

 Pan-Orthodox unity or inter-Orthodox unity is an internal affair of Orthodox Christianity.
 It helps Orthodox Christians to formulate a unified position on several social issues and build a common approach to non-Orthodox Christians and other religious groups.
 Pan-Orthodox unity aids Orthodox Christians to rejoice in the divinity and humanity of Jesus Christ, to witness conciliar unity of his body and to propagate unity among all Christian denominations.
 The good vibes of Pan-Orthodox unity should reach all categories, irrespective of ethnic differences, gender, caste, religion, and creed.

 Non-Orthodox churches have a minimal role in inter-Orthodox unity.
 Ecumenism focus on unity between all Christian churches (building closer relationships and understanding of different church traditions).

-So what is the role of Roman Catholic Church?
-Considering the fact that the Roman Church was the Old Orthodox Patriarchate of Rome, unity with them should be a second priority after establishing a common platform for Orthodox Christianity.
+So what is the role of the Roman Catholic Church?
+Considering the fact that the Roman Church was the Old Orthodox Patriarchate of Rome, unity with them should be the second priority after establishing a common platform for Orthodox Christianity.
 The love and urge for unity should be expressed between various families of Orthodoxy, before expressing it with others.
-The strong fellowship of united Orthodox Christianity is a key priority.
+The strong fellowship of United Orthodox Christianity is a key priority.